aadriance/nvim-config/readme.md

 * enter to create a link
 * alt enter to remove a link
 * back space to jump to previous file
-* xx to mark a to-do item
+* zz to mark a to-do item

 ### File exploring